U.S. Relations With Bhutan

 More information about Bhutan is available on the Bhutan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Bhutan became a member of the United Nations in 1971.
 Bhutan does not have diplomatic relations with any of the permanent members of the UN Security Council, including the United States.
-Although Bhutan and the United States have never established formal diplomatic relations, the two countries maintain warm, informal relations via the U.S. Embassy in New Delhi, India, and Bhutan's Mission to the United Nations in New York.
+The U.S. has no significant trade relations with the country.
+Informal contact is maintained through the Bhutanese Embassy in India and the Bhutanese Mission to the United Nations in New York.

-Ambassador Richard Verma has served as the U.S. Ambassador to India since January 2015.
-Other principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Ambassador to India is Nancy J. Powell; other principal embassy officials are listed in the Department's Key Officers List.